10 Ways to Optimise Your Website for More Traffic and Higher Conversions

 - Create location-specific content – You can use geo-targeting to supply your users with information about the best local deals and news, thus further boosting their engagement.

 - Create dynamic images – Real-time images of products are what users are interested in.
 You can create such images from all angles and corners to portray your products in the best way possible.
-That way, users can see what they're willing to spend money on and decide whether to opt for a product or not.
+That way, users can see what they’re willing to spend money on and decide whether to opt for a product.

 9 – Use testimonials to your advantage

 This tactic may seem like it has nothing to do with optimising your website, but it does.

 Customer testimonials are an essential part of your website that visitors often look for the first time they land on your site.